Why Hasn't The “Fenty Effect” Hit K-Beauty?

 Cho suggests that the lack of shade diversity has more to do with the fact that Korean brands were created to service the Korean market, where the demographic is primarily of the same ethnic group.
 “I wouldn't blame these companies for not having a lot of shade ranges.
 Korea is a homogenous country, where skin tones range from fair to beige,” she says.
 “Thus, most Koreans are able to fit within the available makeup shade ranges because that is the demographic that these brands are targeting.”

+It’s also important to note that fair skin is considered more favorable in South Korea, where longstanding issues of classism led to associating darker skin with working in the sun, or “peasantry” — contributing to colorism that persists today.
+Korea accounts for 18% of global sales of skin whiteners.

-When these companies come to Canada and the U.S., the products aren’t reformulated to fit the new population at first.
+When K-Beauty brands come to the U.S., the products aren’t reformulated to fit the new population at first.
 But if the products pick up in popularity, there is potential for a revise.
 Cho says she's already seeing a difference, "I've seen brands who have expanded their shade range slowly as they've gotten more of an American market share.
 It's all about if it makes sense for them.”

 Advertisement